 Vermont women make history on election night

 MONTPELIER, Vt.
-(WCAX) - Election night makes history for women in politics here in Vermont.
+(WCAX) - Vermont women in politics made history on election night.

-The Green Mountain State made state history electing its first transgender female to the House of Representatives, electing the first woman of color to the Vermont State Senate and electing a female lieutendent governor.
+The Green Mountain State made state history electing its first transgender female to the House of Representatives, electing the first woman of color to the Vermont Senate and electing a female lieutenant governor.

-“For a lot of people when they learned that Vermont just elected its first woman to the state senate, they scratched their head and said, really?," said Kesha Ram, D-Chittenden County Senator Elect.
+“For a lot of people when they learned that Vermont just elected its first woman to the state Senate, they scratched their head and said, ‘Really?’" said Kesha Ram, D-Chittenden County Senator-elect.

-Ram is set to be the first woman of color in the state senate.
+Ram is set to be the first woman of color in the state Senate.

 “Somebody who has had a life experience as a woman of color will be having a seat at the table, we are no longer bringing up a folding chair," said Ram.